texastribune/tx_salaries/README.rst

     }}

 That record is structured such that its keys and values match the models and kwargs for storing tx_people and tx_salaries models.
-How do spreadsheets get structured like that?
+How do spreadsheets get structured?

 The `import_salary_data`_ management command runs through several modules to store spreadsheet data.
 First it uses transformer.`transform`_, which uses the header row to identify the transformer necessary to import the spreadsheet.

 That transformer turns each row of the spreadsheet into a structured record with the help of `mixins`_.py and `base`_.py. ``base.py`` defines the template of the record, and ``mixins.py`` provides functions to format the required data.
 Mixins are included in the definition of ``TransformedRecord``.
 However, mixins cannot handle all situations, and sometimes fields like ``CompensationType`` require special logic.
 You can override mixins by writing a custom `@property` in the transformer.
 Errors often happen at this stage when a transformer and its mixins fail to provide all the fields required by base.

-After each of the rows of the spreadsheet are converted to structured records, a list of records is sent to `to_db`_.save(), which unpacks and stores the data. ``import_salary_data`` also keeps track of the unique organizations and positions that are imported so it can denormalize the stats when the import finishes.
+After each of the rows of the spreadsheet are converted to structured records, a list of records is sent to `to_db`_.save(), which unpacks and stores the data.
+``import_salary_data`` also keeps track of the unique organizations and positions that are imported so it can denormalize the stats when the import finishes.

 That's a high-level view of transformers.
 Read the comments in ``mixins.py`` and check out the data template in ``base.py`` for more details on the specific attributes transformers require.

 Tasks
 -----